boostorg/gil/doc/design_guide.rst

 integral or floating point type.
 Thus they support arithmetic operations.
 Here are the channel-level algorithms that GIL provides::

   // Converts a source channel value into a destination channel.
-Linearly maps the value of the source
-  // into the range of the destination template <typename DstChannel, typename SrcChannel>
+  // Linearly maps the value of the source into the range of the destination. template <typename DstChannel, typename SrcChannel>
   typename channel_traits<DstChannel>::value_type channel_convert(SrcChannel src);